 In this seminar, Ken looks at training through lenses that provide new perspectives on topics that may sound familiar to experienced trainers.
-But, what we think we know is often an incomplete picture!
-The experience of doing something repeatedly can make practices permanent rather than optimal.
+Ken challenges you to “Think Again” and examine familiar and less-familiar concepts with fresh eyes, gleaned from many years of practical experience.
 Join Ken for a weekend at The Ranch and turn new perspectives into powerful training practices for inspired dog or animal training.

 Seminar Focus & Curriculum